Informfully/Documentation/docs/source/database.rst

      - Name of the admin of this experiment; by default, it is the string before ``@`` of the creator's email.
    * - ``contactInfo``
      - String
-     - Contact info of the admin of this experiment; by default, it is the creator's email.
+     - Contact information of the admin of this experiment; by default, it is the creator's email.
    * - ``description``
      - String
      - Text description of the experiments.